 This page includes an information sheet on 'Living in harmony - pesticides and bees' and a link to an external Rural Industries Research and Development Corporation (RIRDC) website containing a honeybee pesticide poisoning risk management tool.

-- The Western Australian Dept. of Agriculture and Food
+- The Western Australia Department of Agriculture and Food (WA DAF)

 - An overview of the actions taken in Belgium to restrict the exposure of honey bees to plant protection products: Dutch, French